-- 1 cup fat-free feta cheese
+- 1 cup feta cheese fat-free

-Cook penne according to package directions.
+- Cook penne according to package directions.
 Add 1 tablespoon extra virgin olive oil to a large skillet, and saute garlic over medium-low heat until fragrant, about 1 minute.
 Add to skillet the sun-dried tomatoes, black pepper, salt, and red pepper flakes, and continue to saute 5 minutes or until tomatoes are soft.
 Add cooked penne and remaining tablespoon of oil; toss to coat, cover, and cook on low an additional 2 minutes.
 Add pine nuts and baby spinach, toss to combine.
 Turn off heat, cover and allow spinach to slightly wilt, about 2 minutes.

-Sprinkle on feta cheese and serve.
+- Sprinkle on feta cheese and serve.

-Be sure to subscribe to our newsletter.
-Also, like our Facebook page and follow us on Pinterest for tasty recipes, clean eating tips, and healthy lifestyle resources.
+Don’t miss out on the latest and greatest from Skinny Ms.!
+Subscribe to our eNewsletter.
+You can also like our Facebook page and follow us on Pinterest, and Instagram for tasty recipes, clean eating tips, and more!